brkfun/ez-cors-node/README.md

 1. Set the request method, query parameters, and body as usual

-1. Set the actual service URL in a query named 'url'
+1. Set the actual service URL in a query named 'url' (encoded)

 1. Send the request as usual